christophaigner/christophaigner.github.io/_posts/2021-12-20-circle_of_control_influence_concern.md

 So, where are you currently spending the majority of your time?
 In the circle of concern, influence, or control?

+<u>Let's get to work on what we can control, which is how we respond to those things we cannot.</u>

 ## References

 - [Habit 1: Be Proactive®](https://www.franklincovey.com/habit-1/)